top of page

 "A crazy idea with a vision of hope"

-"Convinced that regenerative agriculture is a solution for our health and for the climate, I challenged myself to bring life back to an abandoned olive grove in the process of desertification.
+"Convinced that regenerative agriculture is a solution for our health, biodiversity, and the climate, I set myself the challenge of reviving an abandoned olive grove on the verge of desertification.
 A slightly crazy idea, no doubt, but based on a vision of hope and solid convictions."

 Two centuries in the making

-An 18th century finca in the heart of the Sierra Morena hills, a mill surrounded by ruins, streams and olive trees - lots of olive trees.
-Los Pedroches is an ancestral land of peasant activity.
+An 18th-century finca nestled in the Sierra Morena hills of Andalusia, a mill surrounded by a few ruins, streams, and olive trees—lots of them.
+Los Pedroches is an ancestral land of farming.

 09/2022